Deterministic Control of Stochastic Reaction-Diffusion Equations: Introduction

 We will be interested in the optimal control of \eqref{stateequation} w.r.t. the following quadratic cost functional

+where $u_{\overline{\Lambda}}:[0,T]\times\Lambda \to \mathbb{R}$ and $u^T:\Lambda \to \mathbb{R}$ are a given running and terminal reference profile, respectively, and $c_{\overline{\Lambda}}, c_T, \lambda\geq 0$ are constants.
 The optimal control of the deterministic counterpart of \eqref{stateequation} (i.e. $\sigma\equiv 0$) has been well studied in the existing literature (see the monograph \cite{troeltzsch2010}).
-In particular, the optimal control of the deterministic Schlögl model has been studied in a series of papers by Tr\"oltzsch, Ryll et al. (\cite{buchholz2013}, \cite{ryll2016}, \cite{ryll2017}).
+In particular, the optimal control of the deterministic Schl\"ogl model has been studied in a series of papers by Tr\"oltzsch, Ryll et al. (\cite{buchholz2013}, \cite{ryll2016}, \cite{ryll2017}).

 Recent years have seen a rising interest in the optimal control of SPDEs.
-Whereas there exists already a quite substantial literature on the dynamic programming approach to the optimal control of SPDEs (see, e.g., the monographs \cite{cerrai2001(2)} and \cite{fabbri2017}, and in particular \cite{cerrai2001} for the case of stochastic reaction-diffusion systems) direct variational methods have been much less applied.
+Whereas there exists already a quite substantial literature on the dynamic programming approach to the optimal control of SPDEs (see, e.g., the monographs \cite{cerrai20012} and \cite{fabbri2017}, and in particular \cite{cerrai2001} and \cite{masiero2008} for the case of stochastic reaction-diffusion systems) direct variational methods have been much less applied.

-Results concerning existence of optimal controls of nonlinear SPDEs have first been obtained in \cite{lisei2002} in the case of the stochastic Navier-Stokes equation, see also the recent preprint \cite{coayla-teran2017} for a discussion of existence of optimal controls of semilinear SPDEs.
-Necessary first order conditions for optimality are discussed by Fuhrman et al. in \cite{fuhrman2018} within the mild approach to SPDEs.
+Results concerning existence of optimal controls of nonlinear SPDEs have first been obtained in \cite{lisei2002} in the case of the stochastic Navier-Stokes equation, see also the recent work \cite{cordoni2018} for a discussion of existence of optimal controls for the FitzHugh-Nagumo system with additive noise.
+Necessary first order conditions for optimality are discussed by Fuhrman et al. in \cite{fuhrman2018, fuhrman2016} within the mild approach to SPDEs.
+However, in \cite{fuhrman2018} the authors work under the assumption that the G\^ateaux derivative of the nonlinearity is bounded (cf. Assumption 2.1), which does not include the Schl\"ogl model; in \cite{fuhrman2016} the nonlinearity does cover the Schl\"ogl model, but the noise is only additive in this work.
+Since both these works formulate the problem in the setting of mild solutions to SPDEs, it does not seem tractable to generalize those results to a polynomial nonlinearity while considering a multiplicative noise term.
+In \cite{cordoni2019} the authors derive first order necessary conditions using a rescaling method which exploits a certain structure of the state equation.
 The problem of sufficient conditions for optimal controls has been investigated in \cite{oksendal2005}.
 In this paper, the author derives a sufficient maximum principle for a class of quasilinear SPDEs with a one-dimensional noise term.